 A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-Yes 🗌 No

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2016.
+Yes No If yes, place check marks in the app 2018. propriate box xes below to refle ect your institution s policies for use e in admission fo or Fall Require Recommend ADMISSION Require for Some Consider If Submitted Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests \boxtimes B. If your institution will make use of Fall 2018 please indicate which ONE admissions process): • ACT with writing required X ACT with writing recommended ACT with or without writing acc

-B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2016 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):
+If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2018 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):

-- \\ACT with Writing component required - \X\ ACT with Writing component recommended. - \\\\ ACT with or without Writing component accepted - C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.
+- ----- SAT with Essay component required - X SAT with ESSAY component recommended - ----- SAT with or without ESSAY component accepted - C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

 SAT essay ACT essay

 For admission

-For placement
+For placement \boxtimes \boxtimes

-For advising
+For advising \boxtimes \boxtimes

 In place of an application essay

 As a validity check on the application essay

-No college policy as of now $\boxtimes$ $\boxtimes$
+No college policy as of now

 Not using essay component

-D. In addition, does your institution use applicants' test scores for academic advising? \\\\yes $X_n$ no
+D. In addition, does your institution use applicants' test scores for academic advising?
+Yes

-- E. Latest date by which SAT or ACT scores must be received for fall-term admission\Feb.
-1\\\\\\ Latest date by which SAT Subject Test scores must be received for fall-term admission Feb.
-1 - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): \\\\\ Test Optional for all majors except Nursing \\\\\\ - G. Please indicate which tests your institution uses for placement (e.g., state tests):
+- E. Latest date by which SAT or ACT scores must be received for fall-term admission: February 1Latest date by which SAT Subject Test scores must be received for fall-term admission: February 1 - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): Test Optional for all majors except nursing.
+All matriculants required to submit scores for advising and assessment purposes

+G. Please indicate which tests your institution uses for placement (e.g., state tests):

 SAT

 ACT

 SAT Subject Tests

 AP

 CLEP

 Institutional Exam

 State Exam (specify):